MicrosoftDocs/learn/learn-pr/azure/enable-external-access-with-b2c/includes/2-b2c-overview.md

 A user journey is the path you want a user to take on your application to achieve their goal.
 For example, a user might want to make a new account, or update their profile.
 You use policies in Azure AD B2C to configure user journeys.
 Policies help you detail things like profile creation, sign-in, or account editing for users.
 You can create your own custom policies.
 Azure AD B2C also comes with preconfigured policies called user flows.
 Use user flows to configure things like:

-- Which account types are used on your healthcare application.
-For example, social accounts like twitter, or local accounts managed by you.
+- which account types are used on your healthcare application, such as social accounts like twitter, or local accounts managed by you
-- What data to collect from users, like location, age, or weight.
+- what data to collect from users, like location, age, or weight
-- Whether you want to enable multi-factor authentication.
+- whether you want to enable multi-factor authentication

 You can reuse the same user flows across different applications.
 Reuse your user flows so you'll have consistent user journeys across your applications.
 Here's an example of what a user flow configuration might look like: